SeanChmielecki/compound/index.md

 ## Compound Interest

-**Compound interest** is the interest calculated on an initial principal deposit or loan *plus* accumulated interest.
+**Compound interest** is the interest calculated on *both* an initial principal deposit or loan *and* any accumulated interest.

+Some features of compound interest:

-1. The principal amount grows faster than with simple interest.
+1. The amount or value grows faster than with simple interest.
+2. The effective interest rate depends on compounding frequency, i.e. number of periods.
-2. The higher the number of compounding periods, the greater the compound interest.
+3. The higher the frequency, the greater the compound interest.
-3. The rate depends on the frequency of compounding.

 ---

 ## Compound Interest Calculator

-The **Compound Interest Calculator** app allows you to calculate compound interest based on your input:
+The **Compound Interest Calculator** app allows you to calculate the total future value of a deposit or loan after compounding.
+Simply enter the following inputs:

-* Principal Amount
+* Principal Amount (dollars)
-* Annual Interest Rate
+* Annual Interest Rate (annual %)
-* Time Period (assuming annual compounding)
+* Time Period (years)

-The resulting calculation is the total future value of the deposit or loan — the principal amount plus compound interest.
+The Calculator assumes annual compounding.

 ---

-## Benefits
+## Calculator Benefits

-This app will benefit you because.
+The **Compound Interest Calculator** makes calculating compound interest easy.
+You can use it to determine the value of an investment.

+Benefits of using an app:

-1. Won't have to perform manual calculations.
+1. No manual calculations
-2. No need to memorize the formula.
-Just plug in the numbers and go.
+2. No need to memorize formulas
-3. Can use as a savings tool — see how much your money will be worth.
+3. Easy to use as a savings tool

 ---

 ## Calculator Function

-This is the formula that is used.
+The Calculator uses the following compound interest formula:

-$$Future\ Value = Principal \times (1 + Rate)^{Time}$$'
+$$Future\ Value = Principal \times (1 + Rate)^{Time}$$

-This is the code that is run when you hit the "submit" button.
+Here is the function in R. When you hit the “submit” button, the app runs this function based on the parameters you enter.

 ```r